ansible/ansible-documentation/docs/docsite/rst/roadmap/index.rst

 .. note::

    To find the roadmap for upcoming releases, refer to the `devel` version of the Ansible documentation.
-   For the latest upcoming release roadmap, see the `devel branch roadmap <https://docs.ansible.com/projects/ansible/devel/roadmap/>`_.

 .. toctree::
    :maxdepth: 1